Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Are you new to the SWC’s Counselling services?
 Here is what you need to know:

-To begin your mental health journey at the SWC, you will need to start with a Mental Health Intake appointment with one of our Counsellors or Mental Health Nurses.
+To begin your mental health journey at the SWC, you will need to start with a Mental Health Intake appointment with one of our Mental Health Nurses.
 Using our Pathways to Care Model, we will explore the best way to approach your needs.

 Before your first scheduled appointment, you must complete intake forms.
 These forms must be completed online, 24 hours prior to appointment time OR in-person at reception 15 minutes before your appointment.
 Follow-up appointment times may vary during the semester.